What are the defences to a rape charge?

 - Had no reasonable grounds to believe the complainant was consenting.

-Nevertheless, if there were reasonable grounds to believe a complainant was consenting at the time of sexual penetration, this may act as a full defence.
+Nevertheless, if there were reasonable grounds to believe a complainant was consenting at the time of sexual penetration, this may act as a full defence to a rape charge.

 In cases of voluntary intoxication with drugs or alcohol, a defendant’s knowledge of consent is analysed from the perspective of a reasonable, sober person.